taku25/ULG.nvim/README.md

     end
     return ""
   end,
-  -- 2. A `cond` (condition) function that determines if the component should be displayed cond = function()
+  -- 2. A 'cond' (condition) function that determines if the component should be shown cond = function()
     local ok, view_state = pcall(require, "ULG.context.view_state")
     if not ok then return false end